JWoww Is Posting Pics With A New Mystery Man After Her Divorce, Which Is Major

 She's moving on, people!
-Jenni "Jwoww'" Farley's new boyfriend made an appearance on both her Instagram and her Snapchat this past weekend.
-Perez Hilton reports that Farley started dropping hints about her new mystery dude on Instagram this past Friday, April 12, 2019.
+Jenni "JWoww'" Farley's rumored new boyfriend made an appearance on both her Instagram and her Snapchat this past weekend.
+Perez Hilton reports that Farley started dropping hints about her new mystery dude on Instagram this past Friday, April 12.
 According to the publication, she reportedly first debuted him on her page by posting a pic of herself holding a glass of red wine while she enjoyed lunch with the mystery dude on a terrace with marina views.

 And that wasn't all!
 Perez Hilton reports that the Jersey Shore: Family Vacation star took to Snapchat to post a selfie video of herself in a car with a mystery man, who they note is definitely not her soon-to-be-ex husband Roger Mathews.
 The 33-year-old mother of two played it real cool, just casually captioning the video, "weekend vibes."
 Only the man's arm is reportedly visible in the video so jury's out on who this dude could actually be.